persuaded9041/poke-solus-rgb/docs/FEATURES.md

 The Elite Four now all use the Gym Leader battle theme instead of using the default battle theme for the first three members (Lorelei, Bruno, Agatha).

 ### Text
-There is a game-related poster on 3F of Celadon Dept. Store which now reads "Red, Green, and Blue!
+- There is a game-related poster on 3F of Celadon Dept. Store which now reads "Red, Green, and Blue!
 All are Pokémon!" instead of "Red and Blue!
 Both are Pokémon!" to be consistent with the triad of versions.
+- The TM pamphlet on the top floor of Celadon Mansion (the Eevee room) now mentions that there are 54 total TMs, not 50, to reflect the 4 new TMs.

 ### Names
 The default set of names for the player and the rival have been changed.
 These are based on some of the original names used in the Japanese Red & Green versions, mixed with the English names Ash and Gary.
 (If you're curious to read more about the default names, check [this Bulbapedia article](https://bulbapedia.bulbagarden.net/wiki/Red_(game)#Optional_names).)